hashicorp/nomad/website/source/docs/internals/plugins/task-drivers.html.md

 ## Task Driver Plugin API

-The [base plugin][baseplugin] must be implement in addition to the following functions.
+The [base plugin][baseplugin] must be implemented in addition to the following functions.

 ### `TaskConfigSchema() (*hclspec.Spec, error)`